monalisabehera00/Gym-Membership/README.md

-# Gym Membership Form with Express and Pug
+# Gym Membership Form with Express and node

 This is a simple web application built using Node.js, Express, and Pug.
 The application displays a form where users can fill in their details to get a gym membership.
 The submitted data is then saved to a text file.